zhiyingTan0/chat-application/README.md

 # Individual Contributions

-The distribution of responsibilities are equally divided to the each team members.
-Winnie is concentrating on backend server setup, authentication, providing a secure foundation for the project.
-Corvinus is focuing  on real-time messaging, tackling the implementation of WebSockets for efficient communication as well as a basic .
-Both Zhiying and Corvinus developed the front-end client interface together and handle the integration of various backend components together, ensuring a seamless user experience.
-This balanced approach allows the team to work in parallel, optimizing time management and enabling the completion of a fully functional MVP within the designated project timeline.
+Responsibilities were evenly distributed among team members to ensure balanced collaboration.
+Winnie focused on backend server setup and authentication, establishing a secure and robust foundation for the project.
+Corvinus concentrated on real-time messaging, implementing WebSockets for efficient communication and seamless message broadcasting.
+Both Zhiying and Corvinus collaborated on developing the front-end client interface and integrating backend components to ensure a smooth user experience.
+This well-coordinated approach allowed the team to work in parallel, maximizing efficiency and enabling the delivery of a fully functional MVP within the project timeline.

 ### Team Roles

 - Zhiying (Backend Setup & Authentication, CLI & Integration)
-    - Set up the Web server with sqlite database, implement required end points such as user authentication, login and friend request etc.
+    - Set up the Web server with an SQLite database, implement required end points such as user authentication, login and friend request etc.
-    - Build CLI, handle command parsing as well as  front-end UI and integrate with backend endpoints.
+    - Worked on the CLI for command parsing, contributed to front-end UI development, and integrated it with backend systems.
 - Corvinus (WebSockets & Messaging, CLI & Integration)
     - Develop WebSocket connections and enable message broadcasting within chat rooms.
-    - Build CLI, handle command parsing as well as front-end UI and integrate with backend endpoints.
+    - Worked on the CLI for command parsing, contributed to front-end UI development, and integrated it with backend systems.

 <br/><br/>